Skip to content

 Read more about the wonderful Toronto Islands here.

-Words of warning: Beware the synthetic rink!
+Final tip for ice skating in Toronto: Beware the synthetic rink!
 Any rinks which are not operated by the city, or on a body of water, may not be actual ice.
 (Like if one pops up on a rooftop.)
 Owners will tout it’s just like ice but it’s definitely not.

 Also don’t make the same mistake I did: always check the City’s skating rinks page before heading out to confirm the rink you want is actually open.
 They can close due to weather or equipment issues.